survivejs/webpack-book/manuscript/output/04_module_federation.md

 If you `npm run start:mf`, you should see the application running.
 In case you click on any of the buttons,

-W> Before proceeding further, make sure you have webpack 5 installed and set up in your project.

 ## Separating bootstrap

 The next step is breaking the monolith into separate modules.
 In practice, these portions can be different projects and developed in various technologies.

 As a first step, we should use webpack's `ModuleFederationPlugin` and load the application asynchronously.
 The change in loading is due to the way module federation works.
 As it's a runtime operation, a small bootstrap is needed.

-{pagebreak}

 Add a bootstrap file to the project like this: